alsen-ca/yuno-faqman/README.md

-# Yuno AI
+# Yuno FAQ Manager
-This is the refractores version of the REPL project.
+This is the refractored version of the REPL old-main branch.

-It will be overall refractored to a more modular architecture, expect some containers.
+It will be overall changed to a more modular architecture; expect some containers.

 If you still want the original python, you can switch to the 'old-main' branch.

 ## Requisites

-- Rust on your local machine
+- Rust
+- Cargo
 - Docker/Nerdctl

 ## Architecture